LogtalkDotOrg/logtalk3/manuals/sources/userman/programming.rst

 possible, compile/load your files taking into account file dependencies to enable :term:`static binding` optimizations.
-The easiest way to find the dependencies and thus the best compilation/loading order is to use the `diagrams <https://logtalk.org/tools.html#diagrams>`_ tool to generate a file dependency diagram for your application.
+The easiest way to find the dependencies and thus the best compilation/loading order is to use the :doc:`../devtools/diagrams` tool to generate a file dependency diagram for your application.

 Minimize the use of dynamic predicates.
 Parametric objects can often be used in alternative.
 When dynamic predicates cannot be avoided, try to